 - I’ve been wonderfully blessed with a gaggle of of spectacular girlfriends who are scattered on a few different continents — they are, each of them, the kind of friend you can not talk to for years and when you finally get back together, the conversation just picks up where it left off.
 Oh, and we all still look the same no matter how much time has passed.

 - When I did the deal with AB-InBev that closed the startup founder chapter of my life, I was in Australia, so I always had to call into the negotiations with the army of AB lawyers at 2am, me in my PJs and them in their suits.
-The trauma from this experience is one of the reasons I chose to settle in South America — it’s the same time zone as the US!

 - I swam competitively throughout my entire youth, raced bikes in college, and ran the Chicago marathon after college.
 That said, I’ve never done a triathlon.
 Right now, my jam is recurve archery.